GrzegKrol/10x-cards/README.md

 - **Frontend:** Astro 5, React 19, TypeScript 5, Tailwind 4, Shadcn/ui
 - **Backend:** Supabase for database and authentication services
 - **AI:** Integration with Openrouter.ai for accessing multiple models
+- **Testing:**
+  - Vitest and React Testing Library for unit/integration tests
+  - Playwright for E2E testing
+  - Artillery and Lighthouse CI for performance testing
+  - OWASP ZAP and Snyk for security testing

 ## Getting Started Locally
 1. Ensure you have Node.js version defined in [`.nvmrc`](./.nvmrc) (22.14.0).